AnGeel01/AnGeel01/README.md

 💻 Currently learning **C language**, **Shell**, **Git**, and diving into **shell scripting** as I explore the world of **software engineering**.
 🐍 I also dabble in a bit of **Python** magic.

-> Mixing pixels and pointers — why not both?
+> Turning vision into pixels or bytes — why not both?

 🧠 Always curious.
 Always creating.
 🎮 Into digital art, coding, and chasing creativity wherever it leads.